spacewalk01/sagemaker-aws/README.md

 - Write SQL queries to answer specific questions on your dataset and run your queries with Amazon Athena
 - Return the query results in a pandas dataframe
 - Produce and select different plots and visualizations that address your questions

+2. Detect data bias with Amazon SageMaker Clarify (Week2)
+- Download and save raw unbalanced dataset
+- Analyze bias with open source Clarify
+- Balance the dataset
+- Analyze bias at scale with a Amazon SageMaker processing job and Clarify
+- Analyze bias reports before and after balancing the dataset